Application for a Doctoral Award

 If applicable, indicate and rank up to five countries covered by or related to your proposed research/study, with #1 the most important and #5 the least important.

 Attach a PDF copy of your research proposal.
 Write your proposal in clear, plain language.
 Avoid discipline-specific jargon, acronyms and highly technical terms when writing your research proposal.
-Your application will be reviewed by members of a multidisciplinary selection committee, not all of whom will be familiar with your area of research.
+Members of a multidisciplinary selection committee will review your application, not all of whom will be familiar with your area of research.

 Ensure that your text includes the following required elements, especially with respect to your research proposal.